woxiangquca/secret_material/Issue/society.md

 rising cost of campaign -> leaders seek financial support(In 2008, Barack Obama and John McCain together received and spent more than $1 billion on their presidential campaigns) -> organizations supplying cash to politicians expect to be treated favorably in return -> policies will lean to them

     3 neg: leaders' feature
-3.1 **desire and outlook**
+3.1 **desire and discretion**
 sometimes the ordinary people are dumb/ easily misled by the media or some haters -> claim to do sth bad for the country -> leaders must stop that and show discretion, after all leader have the right to guide the nation
 3.2 **capability**
+only if u are capable, u can be a leader, otherwise， the mass has sharp eyes -> resign or be subverted

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNjYxMDA3NSwtMjkxNjc4MzIwLC0xND
+eyJoaXN0b3J5IjpbLTQ5NDMwNTk5NCwtMjkxNjc4MzIwLC0xND
 c5NTEyMTAzLC0xMDIxMzYzMTAxLC0xMTI1NDAzMzkzLDg0ODY0
 NTExLDQ0NjczNDE4OCwtMTkyNTg0OTk1NV19
 -->